WSE-research/microservice-updater/README.md

 REST-API is provided.

 ## Installation
-Before starting the service it is necessary to create the file `api-keys.json` in the project's root directory.
+Before starting the service create the file `api-keys.json` in the project's root directory.
 There you have to add the API keys as a list of strings.
+If this file isn't provided, the service will generate a random key.

 The service requires a valid SSL certificate.
 Please replace the files in the `ssl` directory.